Skip to content

 If models behave unexpectedly (e.g., the retry limit is exceeded, or their API returns 503), agent runs will raise UnexpectedModelBehavior.

-from pydantic_ai import Agent, ModelRetry, UnexpectedModelBehavior
+from pydantic_ai import Agent, ModelRetry, UnexpectedModelBehavior, capture_run_messages

 agent = Agent('openai:gpt-4o')